Corn, it’s cheap.

 But, the most compelling reason to feed deer something other than corn is because the nutrient content of corn is not ideal for deer.

-The MSU DeerLab suggests the best protein content for good healthy development is around 16% protein.
 Unfortunately corn feed is 8-9% protein, falling well short of the suggested content.

 The other downfall of corn is that it’s mineral content is generally lower than most other types of common feed grains.
-For more detail see this table.

-As mentioned above, the best protein content for deer feed is around 16%.
 Many of their natural food sources such as nuts, grass, weeds, fruits, and twigs provide a variety of carbohydrates, proteins and other nutrients.
 When thinking about what to feed deer, you want to attempt at providing some diversification.

 The list of other potential feeds for deer below attempts to provide that diversity.
 The benefits of each are discussed below.